 Archery for Beginners

-This program may be scheduled no less than two weeks in advance for ages 8+.
-Equipment for this program is provided by the center and is limited so that large groups will be divided and rotate through shooting exercises.
+Organized groups may request this program for 10-20 participants ages 8+.
+Equipment for this program is provided by the center and is limited.
+Large groups will be divided and rotate through shooting exercises.

 Archery is a fun and safe shooting sport that is regaining popularity across the globe.
-The leading organization nationwide for introducing youth to archery is the National Archery in Schools Program, which is active in all 50 states and hosts national and international tournaments.
-Students in this program will develop the knowledge and skill needed to pursue this sport as a leisure activity while practicing safe handling of bows and arrows.
+In this program, students will develop the knowledge and skill needed to pursue this sport as a leisure activity while practicing safe handling of bows and arrows.
+This program is taught by certified instructors.

 - Review terms: